nickazg/TheConstruct/README.md

 <a name="ProjectPromise"></a>
 ## Project Promise:
-A project promise, is an arbitrary promise the project can make to its investors during the seed funding phase.
+A project promise, is an arbitrary promise the project can make to its investors during the project creation.
 This relies on the trust and reputation of the project team, however this will allow for a much more flexible approach and not relying on Token/ICO's.

 **To note, all project creators/admins require a KYC*